breatheco-de/content/src/content/lesson/agile-development.md

 ## To Summarize…
 ***

-In short, being "senior" is taking time to do the specs, being LEAN, work in pieces (divide and conquer), creating WebApps instead of Websites, building your own API and, last but not least: only using best practices and following the recommended workflows.
+In short, being "senior" is taking time to do the specs, being LEAN, working in pieces (divide and conquer), creating WebApps instead of Websites, building your own API and, last but not least: only using best practices and following the recommended workflows.

 Sounds boring?
 Believe me, it’s not!
 Building a product is amazing.
 You will be creating something from scratch and using it right away!
 Let’s get started!